 National Crime Information Center data shows 401,218 entries of missing children under age 18 in 2018.
 Of those, nearly 9,500 cases (or 2.4 percent) went missing “under circumstances indicating they may be in physical danger,” the FBI reports.

-“With children, the assailant in all kinds of crimes, including abductions is more likely to be a family member or an acquaintance” rather than a psychopathic stranger, University of New Hampshire sociology professor David Finkelhor tells A&E Real Crime.
+“With children, the assailant in all kinds of crimes, including abductions is more likely to be a family member or an acquaintance” rather than a psychopathic stranger, University of New Hampshire sociology professor David Finkelhor tells A&E True Crime.

 What causes adults to kidnap children?
 The perpetrators range from serial rapists to parents trying to protect their sons and daughters.